-This certificate is designed to prepare students for entrylevel work using a variety of print, electronic, and film media to create designs that meet clients' commercial needs.
+This certificate is designed to prepare students for entry-level work using a variety of print, electronic, and film media to create designs that meet clients' commercial needs.

+Ci Cate desig ina that meet dients commercial needs.

 REQUIRED COURSES: UNITS

-ENGL 015 Preparation for College Writing or 4
+ENGL015 Preparation for College Writing 0 - 4

-ENGL 101 Freshman Composition (4)
+y for ENGL 101 or ENGL 101H as 0

+by the SBVC assessment process.

-ART 100 Art History: The Stone Age to the
+ART 100 Art History: The Stone Age to the Middle Ages 3

-Middle Ages or 3
+or

-ART 102 Art History: The Renaissance to the
+ART 102 Art History: Renaissance to Present 3

+or

+ART 102H Art History: Renaissance to Present - Honors 3

-Present or (3)
+or

-ART 105 History of Modern Art (3)
+ART 105 History of Modern Art 3

+or

+ART 107 Art History: Africa, Asia, the Americas, and Oceania 3

+or

+ART 108 Art of Mexico and Mesoamerica 3

 ART 120 Two-Dimensional Design 3

-ART 145 Graphic Design 3
+ART 145 Fundamentals of Graphic Design 3

-ART 148 Beginning Computer Graphics 3
+ART 148 Beginning Computer Graphic Design 3

-ART 149 Intermediate Computer Graphics 3
+ART 149 Intermediate Computer Graphic Design 3

 ART 161 Digital Photography 3

-ART 185 Beginning Web and Multimedia D esigi า 3
+ART 185 Beginning Website Design 3

-TOTAL UNITS:
+or

+BUSAD 100 Introduction to Business 3

+TOTAL UNI TS 21 - 25

 This is a Gainful Employment Program